H2rsh16/Library-Management-System-Angular-Django/README.md

       - open project in "localhost://4200"

    2) Backend -
-      - first you have to create database in sqlworkbench with name "library"
+      - first you have to execute database file (Starter.sql)
       - then run this command "python manage.py makemigrations"
       - then run this command "python manage.py migrate"
       - then run Database file